 Morning: 8am to 9am & Evening: 5pm to 7pm.

-- Please do not bring children below the age of twelve years (12).
+- Please do not bring children below the age of 12 years.
 This is a precautionary measure as children are more prone to infections.

 - Visitors must park their vehicles in visitors parking areas only.

 - Visitors must leave the hospital during a disaster or fire alarm.
 However, patients are the responsibility of the hospital, for which an evacuation plan is in place.